Music on campus

 The concert programme covers almost every musical genre, from period instrument performances to the avant-garde including European art music, world and popular music, contemporary music and jazz.

 Leeds International Piano Competition

-The University is a key partner in this truly international event, which takes place in the city every three years.
+The University is a principal partner in this truly international event, which takes place in the city every three years.